OpenHFT/Chronicle-Network/README.md

 eg.start();
 ```

-#### Create and start the Server
+#### Create and Start the Server

 This is an example of how to create and start a simple server, this server is configured with TextWire, so
-the client must also be configured with text wire.
+the client must also be configured with TextWire.
 The port that we will used will be ( in this example ) determined
 by the TCP Registry, of course it a real life production environment you may decide not to use the
 TcpRegistry ( which is fine ) or if you still use the TcpRegistry you can use a fixed host:port